paul-antony/password_check/README.md

 # password_check

-Checks if your password is present in the [Pwned](https://haveibeenpwned.com/) database which contains real world passwords previously exposed in data breaches
+Checks if your password is present in the [Pwned](https://haveibeenpwned.com/) database which contains real world passwords previously exposed in data breaches.
+The password entered are not stored localy or being sent to any external servers.

 ### Prerequisites